 Concurrent enrollment statements are advisory in nature and are not enforced through the Banner

-system.
-Statements should be entered as “Concurrent enrollment is required in Subject Course and
+system unless approved by the Office of the Registrar.
+Statements should be entered as “Concurrent enrollment is required in Subject Course and Subject Course.”

 Example – ACCY 301 –